Climate-based sweet corn planting guide for Bismarck, North Dakota

 Main risk: The usual setback here is giving away seasonal margin through late planting, slow early growth, or slower variety choice than the crop really needs.

-How Frost Affects Sweet Corn in Bismarck
+How Frost Affects Planting Dates for Sweet Corn in Bismarck

 Bismarck usually has about 139 frost-free days, with a typical last spring frost around May 14 and a typical first fall frost around September 30.